DAF M39 PanTraDo

 December 25 2021

 It's getting more complicated.
 The support wheels of the vacu and the resin are very different in spacing, and the tower of the vacu is way bigger.
 The hatch is also in reverse on the vavu-formed.
 The armoured headlights are aligned over the support wheels on one of the original design drawings.
 But even the prototype has the headlights shifted inwards.
 Roughly the outside over the middle op the support wheels.
 The front hatch and periscope on the scale-line are visable wrong here. far So both the vacu and the scale-line are incorrect.
+That initiated building the 2 of this into 2 versions here.

 December 9 2021

-Main-page | Gallery | Progress | Last update: December 17 2022
+Main-page | Gallery | Progress | Last update: July 25 2025